QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

 models in which the government recognizes that it can manipulate  Arrow securities prices.

- * Linear-quadratic versions of the Lucas-Stokey tax-smoothing model are described in :doc:`lqramsey`
+ * Linear-quadratic versions of the Lucas-Stokey tax-smoothing model are described in :doc:`lqramsey`.

  * That lecture is a warm-up for the non-linear-quadratic model of tax smoothing described in :doc:`opt_tax_recur`.